siya-mngadi/GridMonitor/README.md

 # Grid Monitor

-GridMonitor is a solution for monitoring, managing, and alerting on grid resource usage.
+GridMonitor is a solution for monitoring and alerting on grid outage (load shedding/reduction).
 It is designed for extensibility, reliability, and ease of integration with external systems.

 ## Features
 - Real-time grid status monitoring